-I was a contributing editor to the old original Small Boat Journal—may it rest in peace--and we've published over 200 project articles, three boating books for International Marine and Rodale Press, and in the process we've designed and built well over 100 small boats for publication and clients.
-We designed and built projects for the American Plywood Association for over 10 years and worked for Outdoor Life magazine for 25 years doing boats and outdoor related projects for amateur builders.
-I was fortunate enough to serve a 4 year traditional wood boatbuilding apprenticeship building plank on frame workboats and yachts and along the way I worked at various shipyards with a number of talented European shipwrights doing repair and new construction.
-Concurrently I served a hitch in the Marines, then a hitch in the Peace Corps establishing a vocational boatbuilding school and I studied with Westlawn School of Yacht Design for a few years and just long enough to realize I belonged out in the shop instead of a design office.
+I was fortunate to serve a traditional wood boatbuilding apprenticeship building plank on frame workboats and yachts and also eventually worked at various shipyards with many talented shipwrights doing repair and new construction.
+I studied with Westlawn School of Yacht Design for a few years and just long enough to realize I belonged out in the shop instead of a design office.

 We have traditional classics modified to be built in ply/epoxy, also non-traditional and crossover types using both traditional and ply/epoxy technique.
 Most of these boats can be cartopped due to the lightweight advantages of ply/epoxy.
 All of our more recent plans are detailed with sketches, photos, material sources and step-by-step, tips and discussion of options.
 The Maxi-Mac as an example includes over 40 pages in a spiral bound shop manual format.
 Hundreds of versions of the Max boat have been built and as seen in builders photos most are quite different.
 Plans are written with first time builders in mind and we encourage customizing to suit intended usage, so long as safety is uppermost.